What You Need To Know About Organics to Energy

 Water Quality Benefits

 The Organics to Energy project will process and remove phosphorus from high strength wastes which would otherwise be either directly land applied or placed into commercial digesters whose digestate is land applied as fertilizer, contributing phosphorus to the ground water flowing into Lake Champlain and other waterways.
-The amount of phosphorous in treated water released by the facility will continue to meet all state standards for pollution control.
+The amount of phosphorus in treated water released by the facility will continue to meet all state standards for pollution control.

 Additional phosphorus will be removed at the plant in the treatment process